-Froguts is pleased to announce that our first iOS App is now available in The Apple iTunes Store.
-Our first App is the iPad and iPhone version of the Frog Dissection Module that we originally became know for and now have released with many exciting new features.
+Froguts is pleased to announce that our first iOS App is now available in The Apple iTunes, Google Play, and Amazon App Stores.
+Our first App is the Frog Dissection Module that we originally became know for and now have released with many exciting new features.
 A full description is below.
 We look forward to your review and feedback after you have had a chance to dissect a frog in this unique approach.
 We appreciate any of your efforts to let your readers or members know about our Apps availability and your review of them.

 Froguts Frog Dissection HD for iPad

 The Froguts Frog Dissection App is an incredibly realistic 3D simulation of a Bullfrog ( Rana catesbeiana) designed to better facilitate knowledge and comprehension of frog anatomy and physiology.
 It can be used as both a stand alone tool and as a training reference for many different teaching styles and learners.
 The curriculum is divided into two main parts: dissection (dorsal + ventral exploration) and practicums (timed practice + assessment).
 We truly hope you enjoy this product.

 *Froguts is a partner and sustaining member of The National Association of Biology Teachers (NABT).

 •Both male and female specimens.

 •10 different practicum models with 4 different modes (timed anatomy, timed physiology, scored anatomy, scored physiology + randomized scored practicums).

 •Tools include: scalpel, forceps, scissors, pins, and microscope

 •Interactive organs which provide physiological, textural, and topographical information.

 •Interactive pins which provide anatomical name , physiologic information and other choices.